apache/pekko/akka-docs/src/main/paradox/typed/testing.md

 ## Introduction

-Testing can either be done asynchronously using a real @apidoc[akka.actor.typed.ActorSystem] or synchronously on the testing thread using the
+Testing can either be done asynchronously using a real @apidoc[actor.typed.ActorSystem] or synchronously on the testing thread using the
 @apidoc[typed.*.BehaviorTestKit].

 For testing logic in a @apidoc[Behavior] in isolation synchronous testing is preferred, but the features that can be